heutelbeck/sapl-policy-engine/sapl-documentation/2_6_Expressions.md

 ### Identifier Expressions

-A basic identifier expression consists of the name of a variable or the name of an authorization subscription attribute (i.e., `subject`, `resource`, `action`, or `environment`).
+A basic identifier expression consists of any [identifier](#identifiers), typically the name of a variable or an authorization subscription attribute (i.e., `subject`, `resource`, `action`, or `environment`).
+Any [reserved identifier](#reserved-identifiers) is also valid here.

-It evaluates to the variable or the attribute’s value.
+It evaluates to the variable’s or the subscription attribute’s value.

 ### Function Expressions